crillab/metrics/docs/md/wallet.md

 - `logx`: log scale for x-axis
 - `logy`: log scale for y-axis
 - `[x|y]_[min|max]`: set the limit of axis, or -1 to take the default value of matplotlib
-- `legend_location` and `bbox_to_anchor`: see the [*matplotlib documentation for legend placement*]https://matplotlib.org/3.1.1/tutorials/intermediate/legend_guide.html#legend-location
+- `legend_location` and `bbox_to_anchor`: see the [*matplotlib documentation for legend placement*](https://matplotlib.org/3.1.1/tutorials/intermediate/legend_guide.html#legend-location)
 - `ncol_legend`: number of columns for the legend (default: 1)

 #### Static Cactus-Plot

-*Wallet* proposed many plots to show data.

-A first kind of plots that allows to consider an overview of all the experimentwares is the *cactus plot*.
-A cactus plot considers all solved inputs of each experimentware.
-Each line in the plot represent an experimentware.
+A first kind of plots that allows to consider an overview of all the experiment-wares is the *cactus plot*.
+A cactus plot considers all solved inputs of each experiment-ware.
+Each line in the plot represent an experiment-ware.
 Inputs are ordered by solving time for each experiment-ware to build this figure: the x-axis corresponds to the rank of the solved input and the y-axis to the time taken to solve the input, so that the righter the line, the better the solver.
 Note that